Kamacho68/algolia-instantsearch-web/README.md

    npm install
    ```
 2. Start the application by entering the `run push` command.
    The `run push` command is for loading the dataset to the Algolia index (and configure it properly).
+The dataset used here holds a list of electronic devices such phones, headsets etc...
-This also sets following:
+   This also sets the following:

    - The attributes you want to search in
    - Define business metrics for ranking and sorting